 The section covers the security concepts Access Management, Auditing, and Data Encryption.

-Access to the database first requires the users be authenticated.
+In order to access the database, users must be authenticated.
 Exasol provides the following authentication methods:

 - Authenticate by Password: Database users can be authenticated using passwords.
 You can create a database user authenticated by a password.
 The database checks the user's password at the time of login.
 For more information, see CREATE USER.

-- For more information on how to configure LDAP for EXAoperation, see Add, Edit, and Delete Users.
+- For more information on how to configure LDAP for EXAoperation, see Add Users.

 - Kerberos/SSO: Exasol supports single-sign functionality using Kerberos.
 By supporting Kerberos based single sign-on (in JDBC and ODBC), users can authenticate to Exasol using their Kerberos credentials.
 This allows for a seamless user experience.
 For more information on Kerberos, see Kerberos Single Sign-On.

 Exasol provides you with the following options for access management:

 - Database Level: Exasol provides system privileges and object level privileges.
 You can use the privileges to define the access to the database and its objects.
 For more information about system and object privileges, see Privileges.